Lesson Plan Clips

 Ezra Awumey to his grandfather, Sam Harmon

-Noe Reuda talks to his high school economics teacher, Alex Fernandez, about launching his first business venture.
+Noe Rueda talks to his high school economics teacher, Alex Fernandez, about launching his first

 Antoinette Franklin and her niece, Iriel Franklin, talk about relocating to Houston after Hurricane Katrina.